 Most games that use the triangles themselves as areas usually are abstract boardgames.
 Some examples are: Blokus Trigon or Go played on a triangular grid.

 Let us assume we do want to design a miniature wargame using a triangular grid.
 One of the things we need is a counting procedure for counting distances from one grid cell to another cell, and preferably, we would like that counting procedure to approximate the Euclidean distance between the centre points of both grid cells.

 Using some simple goniometry, and setting the distance between the (barycentric) centre points between 2 adjoining triangles to 1, we arrive at the following relations:

 Taking the red dot as starting point, we see that we can get to edge-to-edge triangles (yellow dots) using distance 1.
-The triangle directly opposite (blue dot) requries distance 2.
-Both triangles that touch the starting triangle, but are not directly opposite, are at distance square root of 3, or 1.73.
+The triangle directly opposite (blue dot) requires distance 2.
+Both triangles that touch the starting triangle, but are not directly opposite (yellow dots), are at a distance equal to the square root of 3, or 1.73.

 Rounding up 1.73 to 2, we get the following, rather simple, counting procedure for measuring distances:

 - When moving from edge-to-edge, count 1;

 - When moving from point-to-point (any configuration), count 2.

 (You might wonder how this is possible, given that we have rounded one distance 1.73 to 2 ... but there are also 2 modes of moving on a hexagonal grid: straight ahead from hexagon to hexagon, or in a "zig-zag" pattern, which correspond to our differently connected triangles ... these two movement paths are not exactly equal, although we often consider them as such on the hexagonal grid.)